Japan goes off script at nuclear summit to slam North Korea

 "Nuclear terrorism is one of the most urgent and serious threats to global security," he said.

-The communiqué issued at the end of the summit reaffirmed states' commitment to minimizing stockpiles of highly enriched uranium and plutonium, safeguarding nuclear facilities, and preventing illicit trafficking of nuclear and radioactive material.
+The communique issued at the end of the summit reaffirmed states' commitment to minimising stockpiles of highly enriched uranium and plutonium, safeguarding nuclear facilities, and preventing illicit trafficking of nuclear and radioactive material.

 The long and vaguely worded document, however, offered nothing in the shape of measurable targets and did not single out any state for criticism.